Exporting coffee to Germany

 Sustainable coffee certifications are on the rise

 Sales of coffee with other sustainability certifications show a continuous growth rate in Germany.
-In 2014, a growth rate of 13% was recorded for sustainable coffee, reaching 15,700 tonnes.
-The market segment of sustainable certified coffee (including organic) represented about 8% of the German coffee market in 2015.
+Sustainably-certified coffees (including organic) represented about 8% of the German coffee market in 2015.

 The main reason for this growing interest is that German consumers increasingly request social and environmentally sound conditions under which their coffee is produced.

 Germany was the second largest European market for coffee certified by Fairtrade, and UTZ/Rainforest Alliance (now merged into one organisation):

-- Germany represents 17% of Fairtrade-certified coffee sales worldwide, selling 16 thousand tonnes in 2014.
-71% of the Fairtrade-certified coffee sold in Germany was certified as organic as well.
+- Germany is one of the largest markets for Fairtrade-certified coffee worldwide, selling more than 18 thousand tonnes in 2017.
+75% of the Fairtrade-certified coffee sold in Germany was certified as organic as well.
 Important origins for Germany’s supplies of Fairtrade-certified coffees are Honduras, Peru, Mexico and Tanzania.

-- More than 40 Germany-based coffee supply chain actor are certified by UTZ in 2018.
-Some of the players on the list certified by UTZ are importers such as Bernhard Rothfos GmbH (Member of Neumann Kaffee Gruppe), List & Beisler and InterAmerican Coffee.
+- Almost 50 Germany-based coffee supply chain actors were certified by UTZ in 2018.
+Some of the players on the list certified by UTZ are importers such as Bernhard Rothfos GmbH and InterAmerican Coffee (Members of Neumann Kaffee Gruppe), and List & Beisler.
 Examples of roasters: Tchibo and Melitta.